 Corporate restructuring and turnaround.

-I've posted links on my LinkedIn page to resources over the last few weeks to sites with free classes, and there are so many other websites, and companies, out there offering free educational courses.
-Use this time to study a new skill.
+I've posted links on my LinkedIn page to resources over the last few weeks for sites with free classes, and there are so many other websites, and companies, out there offering free educational courses.
+Use this time during shutdown to study a new skill.
 Take a course.
 Update your resume.
 Start a new business.
 There's no time like the present.
 Work on you.

 Yes, you should always be doing this but, especially now.